learn-co-curriculum/cssi-1.3-html-basics/README.md

 #Code-Along-Setup
+1. Create a "dev" folder on your desktop
+2. Go inside the "dev" and make a folder called "html"
-1. Cmd+space: opens your spotlight search.
+2. Cmd+space: opens your spotlight search.
-2. Type “Atom” and press enter
+3. Type “Atom” and press enter
-3. Go to “file” and click “new file” to open a new tab
+4. Go to “file” and click “new file” to open a new tab
-4. Cmd+space Save as "practice.html"
+5. Cmd+space Save as "practice.html"
-5. Save the file on your desktop
+6. Save the file "html" folder in "dev"
-6. Copy the boiler plate code below
+7. Copy the boiler plate code below

 ```
 <!DOCTYPE html>